Strategies to Inject Spoofed Measurement Data to Mislead Kalman Filter: Abstract

 \section{Abstract}

-We study the problem of designing spoofing signals to corrupt and mislead the output of a Kalman filter.
+We study the problem of designing false measurement data that is injected to corrupt and mislead the output of a Kalman filter.
 Unlike existing works that focus on detection and filtering algorithms for the observer, we study the problem from the attacker's point-of-view.
-In our model, the attacker can corrupt the measurements by adding spoofing signals.
-The attacker seeks to create a separation between the estimate of the Kalman filter with and without spoofing signals.
-We present a number of results on how to generate such spoofing signals, while minimizing the signal magnitude.
-The resulting algorithms are evaluated through simulations along with theoretical proofs.
+In our model, the attacker can corrupt the measurements by injecting additive spoofing signals.
+The attacker seeks to create a separation between the estimate of the Kalman filter with and without spoofed signals.
+We present a number of results on how to inject spoofing signals while minimizing the magnitude of the injected signals.
+The resulting strategies are evaluated through simulations along with theoretical proofs.
+We also evaluate the spoofing strategy in the presence of a $\chi^2$ spoof detector.
+Building on our main result, we present a strategy that is proven to successfully mislead a Kalman filter while ensuring it is not detected.

+\ReviseTase{ \emph{Note to Practitioners}---This paper is motivated by the need for understanding the limits of how much an adversary can corrupt and mislead the output of a state estimator.
+We study the problem from the adversary's point-of-view.
+We show how an adversary can mislead the output of a Kalman filter by injecting a minimal amount of energy without being detected by a residual-based attack/failure detector.
+The proposed approach can be applied as an attack strategy to steer the output of a Kalman filter by a desired amount.
+This is applicable in a variety of scenarios such as target tracking and robot localization.
+We point out some limitations of the residual-based attack/failure detectors.
+We expect that this work will lead to a better and more robust state estimator designs in the future.}